About Summer Ride

 What better way to spend those long summer days than ripping and shredding at America’s Bike Park?
 Learn to shred the mountain from Highland Camps’ expertly trained coaches during one of our five weeklong Summer Ride sessions.
 Our Summer Ride sessions are designed to introduce riders to Highland Camps, and help them feel prepared for the more rigorous Ayr Academy.

-Summer Ride is a multi-day camp for 3rd to 7th graders interested in mountain biking and offers both day camp and overnight options.
+Summer Ride is a multi-day camp for 3rd to 7th graders interested in mountain biking.
+We offer both day camp and overnight options.
 Campers of all abilities will learn new skills, develop more confidence, make new friendships, and take their riding to the next level.
 Riders have the opportunity to focus on specific freeride and downhill skills with an emphasis on safety and rider etiquette.